 This is described as a “deep” pain within the pelvis.
 This pain is more common during penetrative sex.
 It is thought to be the result of disturbing tender endometrial implants or nodules on the uterus or cervix or adhesions that connect the pelvic organs to the vagina.

 It has been observed that menopausal women or individuals whose estrogen has been suppressed will experience fewer symptoms.

 These two conditions are often confused as they are both associated with the uterine lining and have similar symptoms.

-However, in adenomyosis, endometrial cells appears to be growing in the muscular walls of the uterus, whereas, in endometriosis, the endometrial lining spreads outside of the uterine cavity into other parts of the pelvis.
+However, in adenomyosis, endometrial cells appear to be growing in the muscular walls of the uterus, whereas, in endometriosis, the endometrial lining spreads outside of the uterine cavity into other parts of the pelvis.

-Endometrial tissue implants are initially small, flat patches, similar to blisters or flecks, that grow on the surface of pelvic organs or tissue lining the pelvis.
+Endometrial tissue implants are initially small, flat patches, similar to blisters or flecks, that grow on the surface of pelvic organs or the tissue lining the pelvis.

 Endometrial tissue that enters the ovary can form a fluid and debris-filled cyst inside the ovary known as an endometrioma.

 Over time, endometriosis may irritate the surrounding pelvic tissue causing internal scar tissue known as adhesions.
 Adhesions can cover pelvic organs, bind neighboring organs together or block the fallopian tubes preventing sperm and egg from meeting (and therefore pregnancy).

 Most women have minimal or mild cases, which typically involves minimal scarring (adhesions), and small, less invasive endometrial implants.
 Moderate and severe endometriosis is characterized by numerous and sizable implants and more severe scarring within the pelvic organs.

 Importantly, the stage (severity) does not correlate with the presence or severity of symptoms.